Three-flavor collective neutrino conversions with multi-azimuthal-angle instability in an electron-capture supernova

 These $P^{(1,2,4,5)}$ correspond to real and imaginary components of the off-diagonal terms in the density matrix $\rho_{\nu}$ and they are initially identical to zero.
 Flavor conversions driven by the MAA instability occur at a radius where this dipole term approaches of order unity.
 If other instability dominantly leads to flavor conversions, this dipole term does not need to sufficiently grow.
 Comparing these off-diagonal terms with transition probabilities in the MAA case, steep growing features are directly linked to the onset radius of flavor conversions.
 In other words, flavor conversions at $100$ and $300\mathrm{~ms}$ are derived by the MAA instability.
 Also, we find that this flavor instability cannot grow sufficiently due to the dense background matter at $150\mathrm{~ms}$ in spite of given perturbation seeds.

-Figure \ref{fig:sp_100} shows the neutrino spectra at $1500\mathrm{~km}$ at $100\mathrm{~ms}$.
-The top panel is the MAA case and the bottom is the MZA case.
+Figure \ref{fig:sp_100} shows neutrino and anti-neutrino spectra at $1500\mathrm{~km}$ at $100\mathrm{~ms}$.
+Left panels are the MAA case and right panels are the MZA case.
+Top panels are neutrino spectra and bottom panels are the anti-neutrino sector.
 At this time snapshot, flavor conversions are completely suppressed in the MZA case and propagating neutrinos only experience the H-resonance beyond $1000\mathrm{~km}$.
 The H-resonance provides almost complete $e-y$ conversion for the neutrino sector in the NO case, and we find spectral swaps only in the low-energy region less than $5\mathrm{~MeV}$ because neutrinos do not reach high energy region yet.
 In the MAA case, spectral splits in the $e-y$ sector occur beyond $10\mathrm{~MeV}$ and they are tiny in the $e-x$ sector.
-The swap features resemble spectral splits induced by the bimodal instability in IO.
+In the anti-neutrino sector, the final electron anti-neutrino spectrum is almost converted to the original non-electron type spectrum.
+And $x-y$ conversion is seen above $15\mathrm{~MeV}$.
+These are three-flavor effects and arise due to the non-linear evolution.
+These swap features resemble spectral splits induced by the bimodal instability in IO \cite{Sasaki:2020}.